spotify/luigi/doc/parameters.rst

     >>> hash(c) == hash(d)
     True

+Parameter types
+^^^^^^^^^^^^^^^

+In the examples above, the *type* of the parameter is determined by using different subclasses of :class:`~luigi.parameter.Parameter`.
+There are a few of them, like :class:`~luigi.parameter.DateParameter`, :class:`~luigi.parameter.DateIntervalParameter`, :class:`~luigi.parameter.IntParameter`, :class:`~luigi.parameter.FloatParameter`, etc.

 Python is not a strongly typed language and you don't have to specify the types of any of your parameters.
 You can simply use the base class :class:`~luigi.parameter.Parameter` if you don't care.

+The reason you would use a subclass like :class:`~luigi.parameter.DateParameter` is that Luigi needs to know its type for the command line interaction.
-In fact, the reason :class:`~luigi.parameter.DateParameter` et al exist is just in order to support command line interaction and make sure to convert the input to the corresponding type (i.e. datetime.date instead of a string).
+That's how it knows how to convert a string provided on the command line to the corresponding type (i.e. datetime.date instead of a string).

 Setting parameter value for other classes